kcrossen/Kivy_App_Demo/README.md

         self.dispatch('on_release', self._period_duration_hours, self._period_end_hours_ago)
         return True
 ```
 This creates a control bar containing two logarithmic sliders.
 The Python code required for functionality is relatively complicated while the layout is exceedingly simple.
-In this case, it is harder to see a significant advantage to the kv approach, because the "code behind the form" would have be similar.
+In this case, it is harder to see a significant advantage to the kv approach, because the "code behind the form" would have to be similar.